|

 Most days it is closed up, but this day it is in use by women dressed in traditional Japanese clothing.

-The Tea house has a great view of the park including the path we walk on, the ponds and Hilo Bay beyond.
+The Tea house has a great view of the park including the paths, ponds and Hilo Bay beyond.

 The path continues towards the ponds.